Start here

 X-RateLimit-Limit: 100 # anchors allowed per window X-RateLimit-Remaining: 87 # post-anchor on success; pre-anchor on 429 X-RateLimit-Reset: 1780272000 # unix ts of next window reset X-RateLimit-Window: month # 'day' (legacy) or 'month' (free/starter/pro/scale)

-Or fetch the same numbers without burning an anchor:
+Or fetch the same numbers without creating an anchor:

 GET https://app.satsignal.cloud/api/v1/usage